 All the while, those proactive actions slip.
 And while we’re working on those reactive, “urgent” actions, we don’t think about the fact that doing them comes at the cost of the proactive actions.

-Given that we see the consequences and/or people on the other end of reactive actions, they’re tangible in a way that fits well into one way that we like to think.
-We like seeing and knowing the concrete ways our actions effect the world.
+Given that we see the consequences and/or people on the other end of reactive actions, they're tangible in a way that fits well into one way we like to think.
+We like seeing and knowing the concrete ways our actions affect the world.

 It’s in that sense that I’m calling them “rewarding.”
 Paying bills is not rewarding in the sense that you like it, but it’s rewarding in the sense that your specific action has a specific outcome.
 We’re wired to respond positively to these types of situations, so as much as we might hate paying bills, we’re rewarded by doing so, both cognitively and neuro-chemically.

-Proactive actions aren’t nearly this structured.
-Often times, we don’t know what it is we’re creating, let alone what effect it’ll have on the world.
-Nothing about being a creative is a sure bet except the consequences of not doing your thing.
-(Sidebar: I’ve worked with people who were physically, emotionally, and mentally sick because they weren’t doing the creative thing that would make them come alive; the fix wasn’t therapy, medication, exercise, or vacations – the fix was them doing their thing, and the rest started to fall in place.)
+Proactive actions aren't nearly this structured.
+Oftentimes, we don't know what it is we're creating, let alone what effect it'll have on the world.
+Nothing about being a creative is a sure bet except the consequences of not doing your thing.1

 Again, the Two-Minute Rule does help you do more things, but are they the right things?